1. DEFINITIONS AND INTERPRETATION

 4. COMPANY OBLIGATIONS AND WARRANTIES

 4.1.
 The Company warrants that it will provide the Services as stipulated in the Order using reasonable care and skill to conform in all material respects with the Specification.

 4.2.
-The Company shall use all reasonable endeavours to meet any performance dates specified in the Order but any such dates shall be estimates based on the assumptions made during discovery.
+The Company shall use all reasonable endeavours to meet any performance dates specified in the Order but any such dates shall be estimates only and time shall not be of the essence for the provision of the Services.
 The Company shall not be liable for any delay in delivery of the Services caused by a Force Majeure event or the Client’s failure to provide the Company with adequate delivery instructions or any other instructions relevant to the supply of the Services.